The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Preliminaries

 \begin{lemma}[Stokes' theorem on $\Sigma_{ij} \cup \partial \Sigma_{ij}$] Let $\Omega$ be a stationary regular cluster on $(M^n,g,\mu)$.
 Suppose that $Z_{ij}$ is a vector-field which is $C^\infty$ on $\Sigma_{ij}$ and continuous up to $\partial \Sigma_{ij}$.
 Suppose, moreover, that

 Then:

 \end{lemma}

-The latter version of Stokes' theorem extends the classical one (\ref{eq:Stokes-classical}), when the vector field is assumed to be compactly supported in $\Sigma_{ij} \cup \partial \Sigma_{ij}$, which for applications is typically not the case whenever $\Sigma_{ij} \cup \partial \Sigma_{ij}$ is incomplete (as in our setting).
+The latter version of Stokes' theorem extends the classical one (\ref{eq:Stokes-classical}), when the vector-field is assumed to be compactly supported in $\Sigma_{ij} \cup \partial \Sigma_{ij}$, which for applications is typically not the case whenever $\Sigma_{ij} \cup \partial \Sigma_{ij}$ is incomplete (as in our setting).